Elinor L Sullivan

 Key findings of this research to date include an increased risk for anxiety in female offspring and deficits in social behavior in both male and female offspring exposed to maternal high fat diet consumption and obesity.
-Dr. Sullivan has demonstrated a suppression of the central serotonin system in offspring exposed to maternal obesity and high fat diet consumption, which likely contributes to the behavioral dysregulation observed in the high fat diet offspring.
-The working hypothesis is that maternal high fat diet consumption and obesity result in the developing offspring being exposed to increases in circulating inflammatory cytokines.
+Dr. Sullivan has demonstrated that a suppression of the central serotonin system in offspring exposed to maternal obesity and high fat diet consumption, may underlie the behavioral dysregulation observed in the high fat diet offspring.
+The working hypothesis is that maternal high fat diet consumption and obesity result in the developing offspring being exposed to increased levels of circulating inflammatory cytokines.
 This leads to neural inflammation in the fetus, which modulates the development of neural circuitry important in regulating physiology and behavior such as the serotonergic, melanocortinergic, and dopaminergic systems.
 As the majority of women of childbearing age consume a high fat diet and one third of pregnant women are obese, these studies are fundamental to understanding and identifying behavioral disorders that result from exposure to maternal obesity and HFD consumption.

 Dr. Sullivan has been working with nonhuman primates at the ONPRC since 2002.
 First, she was a graduate student with Dr. Judy Cameron, examining factors that contribute to individual differences in body weight gain in female nonhuman primates, and then a postdoctoral fellow and Staff Scientist under Dr. Kevin Grove’s mentorship.
 Dr. Sullivan became an Assistant Professor at the University of Portland and an Adjunct Assistant Scientist at ONPRC in 2011.
 She is one of the founding faculty members of the new ONPRC Division of Diabetes, Obesity, & Metabolism.
-Dr. Sullivan is currently an Assistant (core) Scientist in the Divisions of Neuroscience and Diabetes, Obesity & Metabolism.
+Dr. Sullivan is currently an Assistant (Core) Professor in the Divisions of Neuroscience and Diabetes, Obesity & Metabolism.
 Dr. Sullivan is actively involved in training future scientists through her teaching and mentoring of University of Portland undergraduate students.
 Since 2011, Dr. Sullivan has mentored 25 students and two postdoctoral fellows.
 In addition, she participates in teaching graduate level courses, judging student research presentations at OHSU Research Week, and serving on thesis committees.